 And even though I'm an adult and even though I'm so very lucky to have Jason's support, it took me months to bounce back from this and to claw my way out of this depression.

 And they haven't known themselves long enough to know what it is that they personally need to be able to claw their way out.
-This is why so many of our kids never come back from bullying experiences, this is why suicide attempt rates, anxiety, and depression are high for bullying victims.
+This is why so many kids never come back from bullying experiences, this is why suicide attempt rates, anxiety, and depression are high for bullying victims.

 When I did finally make my way out of my depression, months later, I wrote a second article.
 In that article I said two things: